cuplv/brbo/artifacts/sas21/README.md

 - `/home/sas-artifact-41/brbo-impl`: the source code of brbo tool.
     - `src`: Source code of brbo.
     - `scripts`: Scripts for running experimental evaluation.
+    - `artifacts/sas21`: A copy of this manual and `table.xlsx` (which is used for generating Table 1 in the paper).
 - `/home/sas-artifact-41/icra`: the source code and binaries of ICRA.

 ## Setup the stage for using the provided docker image